 An often-overlooked threat to monarch larvae is their dependence on swan plants.
 Without these plants, monarchs could not breed here.
 Four species of milkweed have been brought into New Zealand.
 The plants can reproduce naturally, but more likely, gardeners plant them to attract butterflies.
 The voracious larvae can quickly strip the plants, leaving hungry caterpillars to starve.

 There are some other food sources available.
 Tweedia (Oxypetalum caeruleum) is a common garden plant with small blue flowers.
 Larvae will only eat the new shoots.
-Mature larvae can eat pumpkin, but don’t try it with small caterpillars – they won’t survive.
+Mature larvae (those that are in their last instar) do not need the toxins in the milkweed plants, so they can successfully pupate if they are fed alternative foods.
+Two suggestions include draping slivers of pumpkin or thin slices of cucumber on the milkweed stems.
+This will not work with small caterpillars – they won’t survive.
 It’s worth remembering that monarchs lay a huge number of eggs, so losing a few larvae to predators or starvation is all part of the process.

 Visit The Moths and Butterflies of New Zealand Trust (MBNZT) website.